'Game of Thrones' prequel series confirmed | DW | 30.10.2019

 Dubbed the "House of Dragon," the series will tell the story of the House Targaryen, based on Martin's book "Fire and Blood."

-The Targaryen dynasty was epitomized in the show through the character of Daenerys, played by actress Emilia Clarke, a descendant of the mad Targaryen king.
-She was one of the show's most iconic characters, having the rare, inherited ability to tame dragons.
+The Targaryen dynasty was epitomized in the show through the character Daenerys, played by actress Emilia Clarke.
+Daenerys was one of the show's most iconic characters, having the rare, inherited ability to tame dragons.

 The new series was announced at a Los Angeles launch event for the streaming platform HBO Max, by HBO's parent company WarnerMedia.